About the CPP Program

-Applicants for Certification must have worked in the nursery industry for at least one year.
+Applicants for Certification must have worked in the horticulture industry for at least one year.
 Anytime thereafter, an applicant may submit the appropriate documentation and fees to take the exam at the next scheduled time.
 You do not have to be an MNLA member or an employee of an MNLA member firm in order to acquire certification by MNLA.

-Eligible applicants need to submit a completed application, documentation of nursery employment and the appropriate fees to the MNLA office by the published deadline.
+Eligible applicants need to submit a completed application, documentation of industry employment and the appropriate fees to the MNLA office by the published deadline.
 MNLA will notify each applicant of the time and location of the exam.
 The certification tests are generally given twice a year, in January at the annual Montana Green Expo and in August or September at the MNLA annual Fall Tour.
 The exam consists of a plant identification test and a written test.
 The exam is based on the Certification Manual and on practical information gained from employment in the industry, and on identification of the correct genus, species, common name, and cultivar (if appropriate) for each plant.
-The ID portion of the exam is based upon plants covered in Choosing Trees and Shrubs for Montana Landscapes, by George Evans and Alan Epps, as well as lists of Montana perennials and woody plants.
+The ID portion of the exam is based upon plants covered in the Tree & Shrub Selection Guide, by Robert E. Gough and Cheryl Moore-Gough, as well as lists of Montana perennials and woody plants.
 These publications and lists are included in the manual; 50 plants from these lists will be used during the plant ID portion of the exam.
 The second portion of the exam is a 200 question written exam of the principles and practices of virtually all aspects of the horticulture industry.
 A passing grade is 75% for both parts of the exam.
 Bring at least two sharpened pencils to take the exam.
 We also recommend that you bring several sheets of scratch paper.

 CPP Certification Manual